 She then concludes that, It is, indeed, time to humbly fall on our knees, ask for forgiveness and be willing to turn from our wicked, slothful ways.
 When we do that we have the assurance that God will hear from heaven and heal our land.

-The liberal writer does offer some words on which I think we can identify "We were so busy.
+The liberal writer did offer some words on which I think we can identify "We were so busy.
 Soccer practice at 6.
 A credit card balance to fret.
-The final vote on Idol... " These words were written to blame patriots for not keeping the evil Bush in check, but they can also apply to those who are unaware or indifferent to the path that this current administration is taking the country.
+The final vote on Idol... " Unlike the words of Ms Chastain, these words were written to blame patriots for not keeping the evil Bush in check, but they can also apply to those who are unaware or indifferent to the path that this current administration (BHO) is taking the country.

 So, we see that Christians and non-believers both can agree on the need of praying for forgiveness on this holiday.
 The lingering questions are, "what do we consider as sin?" and "who will we be praying to?"